 Comparing Content Management System Platforms

 The most popular content management systems with user-friendly backend interfaces are Drupal, Joomla!, and WordPress.
 Any of these systems are available for use by any website owner for free.
-They are open-source systems that provide users access to easy-to-use control panels that make the website building process convenient.
+Additionally, they are open-source systems that provide users access to easy-to-use control panels that make the website building process convenient.
 Other than these CMS platforms, let’s also get acquainted with other CMS software.

 Drupal has a long list of features and add-ons that make the CMS manage even the most complex websites.
 Modularity is one of its core principles.
 Modules expand Drupal’s functionality.